 Bargain hard even at high-end showrooms.

-The Ceylon Tea has always been famous.
-It is an easy Sri Lanka Souvenir to pick for who does not appreciate some fine tea.
+This Tea has always been famous.
+It is an easy Sri Lanka Souvenir to pick for those who do not appreciate some fine tea.
 You can visit the tea gardens in central Sri Lanka, visit the tea factories and choose your tea flavor.

 Dilmah is the most popular tea brand from Sri Lanka.

-Do you know that Noritake – the world famous Japanese porcelain products are made in Sri Lanka?
-You can get them at a very reasonable price either at their factory outlet or at their huge showroom at Colombo.
+Do you know that Noritake – the world-famous Japanese porcelain products are made in Sri Lanka?
+You can get them at a very reasonable price either at their factory outlet or at their huge showroom in Colombo.
 You can also find their products at multi-brand showrooms like Odel.

 My kitchen still has the dinner set that I picked up in Sri Lanka during my last visit good 12 years back.
 Legend is that Mrs. Ambani also visited Sri Lanka to pick up her tableware when she was furnishing her new home in Mumbai.